 First of all, you should assess the environment.
 The indoor or outdoor environment is the primary distinction.
 C1 is sufficient for a dry indoor environment.
 Outdoor environments require higher classes (C2 to CX) depending on harshness.

 Then, consider the specific location.
 Rural areas with low pollution can typically use C2 class lighting.
-Urban or industrial areas call for C3 class or higher for extended lifespans.
+Urban or industrial areas call for a C3 class or higher for extended lifespans.
 In coastal areas, however, the salinity environment might require C4 or higher class lighting.

-At last, consider special conditions.
+Last, consider special conditions.
 Areas with constant moisture exposure might benefit from a higher corrosion class than the base recommendation.
 Coastal areas with constant exposure to sea spray should prioritize C4 or C5 class lighting.

 Remember, corrosion class is just one factor to consider.
 Materials selection and protective coatings also play a vital role in ensuring the longevity of lighting fixtures.
 High-grade stainless steel or aluminum with a powder coat finish generally offers superior corrosion resistance compared to standard steel.
 Lighting fixtures with additional protective coatings like epoxy resin or galvanization can further enhance corrosion resistance within a specific class.